 (f) The reason for each denial of a service, based on sound clinical evidence.

 (g) That compensation by the MCP to individuals or entities that conduct UM activities does not offer incentives to deny, limit, or discontinue medically necessary services to any member.

-(3) MCPs must process requests for initial and continuing authorizations of services from their providers and members.
-MCPs must have written policies and procedures to process requests and, upon request, the MCP's policies and procedures must be made available for review by ODM.
+(3) An MCP must process requests for initial and continuing authorizations of services from their providers and members.
+An MCP must have written policies and procedures to process requests and, upon request, the MCP's policies and procedures must be made available for review by the Ohio department of medicaid (ODM).
 The MCP's written policies and procedures for initial and continuing authorizations of services must also be made available to contracting and non-contracting providers upon request.
-The MCPs must ensure and document the following occurs when processing requests for initial and continuing authorizations of services:
+The MCP must ensure and document the following occurs when processing requests for initial and continuing authorizations of services:

 (a) Consistent application of review criteria for authorization decisions.

 (b) Consultation with the requesting provider, when necessary.